 Hi robin, I recommend you to visit the Argentinean and Chilean Patagonia In the Chilean Patagonia you can visit: Punta Arenas, Puerto Natales, the famous and beautiful Torres del Paine, Glaciars Balmaceda and Serrano.
 And in Argentina you can visit El Calafate and the Perito Moreno Glaciar, you can go more to the north from here, visit Bariloche, Puerto Madryn,etc. I strongly recommend you the south because I'm from Punta Arenas and I know all those places.
 You can visit this part of Chilean Patagonia in a week or if you like to hike you can spend an entire week at Torres del Paine it's an amazing place to hike or just to relax in a Hotel, and a few more days to know the cities.

-If you have any more question about this places don't be afraid to ask :) (hope you understand my english!) over 7 years ago
+If you have any more question about this places don't be afraid to ask :) (hope you understand my english!) about 8 years ago

 Of course Ushuaia I forgot to mention it!
 From El Calafate you can go to Ushuaia by plane but it's an expensive travel, I recommend to take a bus it's a 12 hours travel (from Punta Arenas),Ushuaia it's a beautiful place, I went there when I was kid but every tourist I've met tell me that It's a place that you can't miss.
 The best way to go from Santiago to Punta Arenas is by plane, it's the only way I travel (3 hours) but you could also take a bus but it's like a 2 days travel with non stops.
 Check lan.com they always have sales for tickets inside the country.
 The other way if you start tour travel in Argentina, (for example Buenos Aires) you can go to Rio Gallegos by plane and then take a bus to Punta Arenas (3 hours plane + 4-5 hours bus).
 Hope this help!!! about 8 years ago